intmus/inttheory/_09-non-chord-tones/a1-nonchordtonespt1.md

 ### Conclusion (RET)

-A retardation is essentially an upward-resolving suspension.
+A retardation is a non-chord tone that is *approached by static motion and resolves upward by step*--essentially an upward-resolving suspension.
 It is almost always reserved for the final chord of a large formal division (or a movement), and it frequently appears simultaneously with a suspension (as seen in the picture below--the retardation is the upper-most voice).
 Like suspensions, retardations must be accented and on-chord, yet unlike suspensions, it is not necessary to label the intervals against the bass, although you may do so if you wish.

 ![][retardation]